Home » Lucid CEO: It Is Not Possible To Make An Affordable Pickup Truck Without An Internal Combustion Engine

 He addressed my question about range-extended EVs.

-“There’s a great argument for saying that, just have a really small, like a generator onboard generator…just like a 20 horsepower, 30 horsepower thing, like a little suitcase and it’s got a few gallons of gas and it’s just there for occasion.
+“There’s a great argument for saying that, just have a really small, like an onboard generator…just like a 20 horsepower, 30 horsepower thing, like a little suitcase and it’s got a few gallons of gas and it’s just there for occasion.
 There is an argument.”

 ADVERTISEMENT